 Sustainable Forest Management Certification

 Standards for sustainable forest management certification may vary depending on the certifying organization but generally include:

 - Enhancing worker and local community social and economic well-being

 - Documenting, monitoring, and assessing management plans and outcomes

 A lot can happen between the forest and the store shelf.
 Chain-of-custody certification ensures that wood and other forest materials sourced from certified forests are tracked through the supply chain to the end user.

 Mixed and Recycled Certifications

 In order to encourage more businesses to source at least part of their forest materials through responsibly managed forests, some organizations offer a mixed certification.
-This allows forest products manufactures to mix certified material with non-certified material.
-Generally the non-certified material must also meet certain requirements, like it was not obtained by illegal logging.
+This allows forest products manufacturers to mix certified material with non-certified material.
+Generally, the non-certified material must also meet certain requirements, like it was not obtained by illegal logging.

 Reclaimed wood and recycled wood fiber certifications recognize companies for reusing forest materials.

 Watch the video below for a brief history of how the Forest Stewardship Council started with one business partner on board and grew to be an international organization.